hendriks73/ffsampledsp/README.txt

 to your mvn call.
 If you didn't add the bin folder of your crosscompiler to the PATH, you might also want to set -Dmingw.i386.path=... and -Dmingw.x86_64.path=...
+You might also need to change "mmacosx-version-min" and "isysroot", if you don't have an OS X 10.6 SDK installed.

 So all in all, something like the following might work for you, depending on where you installed the Windows JNI headers, MinGW-w64, and the OS X JDK: